 What we know about the suspected UNC Charlotte shooter

-Charlotte, N.C. -- Details are emerging about a gunman accused of opening fire in a University of North Carolina-Charlotte classroom during the last day of classes Tuesday.
-Police say Trystan Andrew Terrell, armed with a pistol, killed two people and wounded four others at the school before campus police disarmed and arrested him, authorities said.
+Charlotte, N.C. — Details are emerging about a gunman accused of opening fire in a University of North Carolina-Charlotte classroom during the last day of classes Tuesday.
+Police say Trystan Andrew Terrell, armed with a handgun that was purchased legally, killed two people and wounded four others at the school before campus police disarmed and arrested him, authorities said.

 "I just went into a classroom and shot the guys," Terrell told reporters Tuesday as officers led him away in handcuffs.
 Officials say there is no immediately apparent motive for the attack.